P2-718na/pandemic-simulation/README.md

 </div>

 # pandemic-simulation
 This is my attempt at making a parametric pandemic simulation.
-Given a "map" (which is just a bitmap image with highlighted points of interest) and a list of "people", this program will attempt to simulate the evolution of a pandemic among them.
+Given a _map_ (which is just a bitmap image with highlighted points of interest) and a list of _people_, this program will attempt to simulate the evolution of a pandemic among them.

 The goal I set for this project was to try and simulate a human-like behaviour for the people in my simulation, instead of relying on a random-based approach.
 I also wrote my code with expandability in mind: adding additional behaviour